 The execution of the VX_FREEZE or VX_FREEZE_ALL ioctls will result in a clean file system image that can be mounted after the image is split off from the file system device.
 In response to a freeze request, all modified file system metadata is flushed to disk with no pending file system transactions in the log that must be replayed before mounting the split off image.

-Both the VX_FREEZE and VX_FREEZE_ALL interfaces can be used to freeze locally mounted file systems, or locally or remotely mounted cluster file systems.
+Both the VX_FREEZE and VX_FREEZE_ALL interfaces can be used to freeze locally mounted file systems.
 See the following table for compatibility with VxFS releases: